InterSIS/django-rest-encrypted-lookup/README.md

 ```
   ENCRYPTED_LOOKUP = {
       'lookup_field_name': 'id',  # String value name of your drf lookup field, generally 'id' or 'pk'
-      'secret_key': b'16Secretchars+++',  # Choose a unique key, 16 character key with which to encrypt your lookup fields
+      'secret_key': 'uniquesecret',  # Choose a string value unique secret key with which to encrypt your lookup fields
   },
 ```